MichaelCastiau/boosted-rev-3d-parts/README.md

 I dissasembled and reassembled a Boosted Rev Battery with new cells.

+**Disassembling a Boosted Rev battery is tedious, irriversible and dangerous.
+Li-ion cells are dangerous and may burst in flames or explode if handled incorrectly.
+I am by no means a Boosted engineer or salesperson, so proceed at your own risk.
+Be careful and know what you are doing.**

 ## Custom Balancing Wires PCB

 If when dissasembling the pack, the yellow strip (flexible pcb) breaks, you'll have to order a custom PCB to re-solder the balancing wires and connect it to the BMS.
 Parts are all SMD, which can prove a little difficult to assemble if you lack soldering experience.